Michael Crawford: Early adult career

 At age nineteen, Crawford was approached to play an American, Junior Sailen, in the film The War Lover (1962), which starred Steve McQueen.
 To prepare for the role, he would spend hours listening to Woody Woodbury, a famous American comedian of the time, to try to perfect an American accent.
 After The War Lover, Crawford briefly returned to the stage.
 After playing the lead role in the 1963 British film Two Left Feet, he was offered a role in the British television series, Not So Much a Programme, More a Way of Life, as the Mod-style, tough-talking, motor-scooter riding Byron.

 It was this character that attracted film director Richard Lester to hire him for the role of Colin in The Knack ...and How to Get It in 1965.
 The film was a huge success in the UK.

-Lester also cast him in the film adaptation of Stephen Sondheim's musical A Funny Thing Happened on the Way to the Forum, and How I Won the War, which starred Roy Kinnear and John Lennon.
-(During the filming Crawford lived in London with Lennon and his first wife Cynthia, and Gabrielle Lewis).
+Lester also cast Crawford in the film adaptation of the Stephen Sondheim musical, A Funny Thing Happened on the Way to the Forum, and in How I Won the War, starring Roy Kinnear and John Lennon.
+(During filming Crawford lived in London with Lennon and his first wife Cynthia, and Gabrielle Lewis).
 Crawford starred in The Jokers (directed by Michael Winner) with Oliver Reed in 1967.